Zyrox03/Said-Bara-Portfolio/README.md

 ## Hello World !

-# I am Sad Bara, MERN Stack developer
+# I am Said Bara, MERN Stack developer

 I'm Said Bara, a MERN stack developer with more than a year and half of experience under my belt.